selabs-ur1/doodle/Readme_AB_Testing.md

 	<p-button label="Tout Supprimer"></p-button>
 </div>
 ```
-where you want to add this butto.
+where you want to add this button.
+(We will not implemant all the interaction with this button as long we just need an easy example)

 ### étape 4 : faire tourner les différentes versions et sauvegardés les statistiques de chacunes